nasyrovdp/GameOfLifeC/README.md

 # About this project

-This project is an implementation of Conway's "Game of Life" in C programming language.
+This project is the implementation of Conway's "Game of Life" in C programming language.

 The goals are:
-- to demonstrate what I have already learned in C;
++ to demonstrate what I have already learned in C;
-- to see the result of my work in real implementation;
++ to see the result of my work in real implementation;
-- to add new features and technologies in one live project and not many separate;
++ to add new features and technologies in one live project and not many separate;
-- and to have fun of course! :)
++ and to have fun of course! :)

 In this current version you need to compile and launch "life.c" in the Linux terminal.